-This is an antique (late 19th century or early 20th century) large silver traditional decorative Tibetan Woman’s belt buckle clasp for aprons.
-Women wear dark-coloured wrap dresses over a blouse, and a colourfully striped, woven wool apron, called pangden and signals that she is married.
-They are a multi-coloured, striped apron and are usually three panels and the colours can range from shades of one color to a full-on rainbow.
-These buckles are resembling the front of a Tibetan woman’s Gau, backed by two hooks that are fixed into the woollen apron.
-The heavy high grade silver 92.5% approx. pendants with filigree work and several genuine turquoise cabochons in a bezel setting.
-The outer perimeter is delineated with silver beaded wire.
-This is followed by an outer row of very fine filigree endless knots.
-The lotus buds hangs upside down as the bottom bale is used for hanging.
+This is an antique (late 19th century or early 20th century) large silver traditional decorative Heirloom from Spiti, Himachal Pradesh, Woman’s cloak clasp or belt clasp.
+Women wear dark-colored wrap dresses over a blouse, and a colorfully striped, woven wool waist band.
+The belt clasp resembles the front of a Tibetan or Himachal Pradesh woman’s Gau Box backed by two hooks that are fixed into the woolen belt or cloak and is a heavy, high grade silver 92.5% approx. with filigree work and nine genuine turquoise cabochon in a bezel setting, and a 46 cm (18″) high grade silver snake chain.
+The outer perimeter is delineated with silver beaded wire, which serves to reinforce the form.
+This is followed by an outer row of very fine filigree endless knots, the second row a heavier chain of endless knots, surrounding a stylized lotus bud, symbol of purity and spiritual power, with a central turquoise.
+The lotus bud hangs upside down as the bottom bale is used for hanging.
 All the round silver beads covering the joins are the Yin-Yang symbol (or contrary influences) and represent the belief that everything in the universe consists of two forces that are opposing but complementary.

 Turquoise, Coral, Mixed Metal Alloy, 83.6 Grams, 73 cm (29″)